We Let Claude Write Our Database Migrations — Here's What It Silently Deleted

 -- AND shipping_address IS NULL;

-The pattern is now mandatory:
+The pattern is mandatory now:

 -- Phase 1: Remove all writes to the old columns in application code.